Education and Training

 - Incumbent Worker Training

-In addition to the Workforce Investment Act and Department of Public Welfare funds, CPWDC also actively pursues competitive grants to expand education and training opportunities that respond to the demands of the workforce.
+In addition to the Workforce Innovation and Opportunity Act and Department of Human Services funds, CPWDC also actively pursues competitive grants to expand education and training opportunities that respond to the demands of the workforce.

 Occupational Skills Training programs must provide a certificate of completion and increase an individual’s ability to obtain a job, enter a new career path or receive a promotion that leads to self-sufficiency.
 Our goal is that Occupational Skills Training will result in full-time employment that pays family sustaining wages and offers health care benefits.